cj-mills/christianjmills/_posts/2021-7-21-Barracuda-PoseNet-Tutorial-V2-3.md

 ![unity-create-compute-shader](..\images\barracuda-posenet-tutorial-v2\part-3\unity-create-compute-shader.png)

 Double-click the new shader to open it in the code editor.
 By default, Compute shaders contain the following code.
+Go ahead and delete all the default code.

 ```c#
 // Each #kernel tells which function to compile; you can have many kernels